How machine learning automates telecom asset inspection

 Pix4D strives to be a company that innovates and develops next-generation technology and techniques for its users.
 As a market leader in photogrammetry, the company has been branching out into new, specific industries in response to increasing demand and seeing drone-related solutions Pix4D could provide.
 One example of this is our machine learning software.

-Pix4Dinspect is a prime example of Pix4D using machine learning, partnered with the Pix4Dscan app.
+Pix4Dinspect is a prime example of Pix4D using machine learning for visual inspections with drone data, partnered with the Pix4Dscan app.
 Pix4Dscan has specific flight plans for cell tower inspections, whilst Pix4Dinspect uses artificial intelligence (AI) and machine learning (ML) to speed up the analysis of point clouds generated from data gathered by Pix4Dscan flights.
 ML simplifies the inspection of 3D digital twins of telecommunication towers, removing the need to manually detect and measure equipment components.
 The resulting digital tower isn’t just a replica of reality, but an intelligent digital twin thanks to the use of machine learning.